Andrew-Reid/d3-slippy/README.md

 * `Stamen_TerrainBackground`
 * `Stamen_TerrainLines`
 * `Stamen_Watercolor`
+* `ArcticConnect_180`  (Polar projection with central meridian 180 degrees)
+* `ArcticConnect_150w` (Polar projection with central meridian 150 degrees west)
+* `ArcticConnect_100w` (Polar projection with central meridian 100 degrees west)
+* `ArcticConnect_40w`  (Polar projection with central meridian 40 degrees west)
+* `ArcticConnect_10e`  (Polar projection with central meridian 10 degrees east)
+* `ArcticConnect_90e`  (Polar projection with central meridian 90 degrees east)

 These tile sets require an attribution, which can be accessed with `slippy.attribution()` after the tile set is specified.
+Check with tile providers for the specifics of attribution.

 And, of course, it is possible that the tile sets available may change.
-Tile sets offered are available as of August 2018.
+Tile sets offered are available as of February 2019.

 ## Projection Methods

 These methods alter the projection behind `d3-slippy`, *the distinction between "projection" and "zoom" methods is one that I am not particularily satisfied with and may be subject to change.*

+### slippy.projection(*projection*)

+Takes a d3 projection - intended to be used to match a projection to a tile set.

 ### slippy.invert(*[x,y]*)